ccolon/disruptsc/README.md

 #### Transport network files (GeoJSON)

 There should be two GeoJSON files per transport mode, one for nodes and one for edges.
-Acceptable transport modes are : 'roads', 'airways', 'maritime', 'waterways', 'multimodal'.
+Acceptable transport modes are : 'roads', 'airways', 'maritime', 'waterways', 'pipelines', 'multimodal'.
 For instance, for roads:
-- `roads_nodes.geojson`
 - `roads_edges.geojson`

-There is only one file for the multimodal layer, which describe the edges.
-There is no multimodal node.
+If you use multiple modes, you need a `multimodal_edges.geojson` file.

-The edge's geometry is *LineString*, the node's geometry is *Point*.
+The only accepted geometry is *LineString*.
+No *MultiLineString* is allowed.

-Nodes should contain at least the following attributes:
-- `id`: int, one unique id per mode

 Edges should contain at least the following attributes:
 - `id`: int, one unique id per mode